 - Think through the content of your text message.
 Bring value with your SMS and offer subscribers a discount for referring friends to your website, thank them for the order, ask for feedback on the purchase process, or simply remind them about the details of your Black Friday campaign.
 Remember to limit your SMS to 160 characters if you want to create an SMS copy that will convert and won’t bore the reader.

 - Set the time and frequency of your campaign using the information about subscribers you have on hand.
 Don’t text them too often, and be sure to send SMS within reasonable business hours, so your customers are able to react to your offer.

 - Add a shortened link to your landing page to encourage your subscribers to visit you online and drive more traffic to your website.

 For effective SMS marketing, you can also send an SMS series rather than a single message.
 Here’s a possible series of text messages:

 1. In your first SMS, state when your Black Friday deals start.
 Fuel up users’ interest in your sales by indicating the discount they are about to get.

 2. Remind your audience about your special perks with the second SMS on the day of the actual sale.
 Urge users to hurry up with their order by offering them a lead magnet — free shipping or a complementary product.

-3. Make your third SMS a thank-you message assure your customers that their order is being processed and they’ll get all benefits from the sale they initially signed up for.
+3. Make your third SMS a thank-you message to assure your customers that their order is being processed, and they’ll get all benefits from the sale that they initially signed up for.

 How to plan a Black Friday web push campaign